Victorian energy retailers must surrender Victorian energy efficiency certificates (VEECs) under the Victorian Energy Upgrades (VEU) program.

 - make a program acquisition of 350,000 GJ or more of gas.

-*'Scheme acquisition' is defined in the VEET Act as the purchase on-sale to prescribed customers in Victoria of electricity and/or gas from AEMO and/or gas from a producer, storage provider interconnected pipeline operator.
+*'Scheme acquisition' is defined in the VEET Act as the purchase on-sale to prescribed customers in Victoria of electricity and/or gas from the Australian Energy Market Operator and/or gas from a producer, storage provider interconnected pipeline operator.

 The role of energy retailers